yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Meraki/Mini.rst

  * /dev/mtd/4 with the rootfs
  * /dev/mtd/6 with a new !RedBoot config (fis load -d linux; exec)

-Unfortunately, neither of these will work with a vanilla Meraki because you'd also need to update the FIS directory to include the "rootfs" partition.
-(Is there a tool which runs under Linux which can do this?)
+Unfortunately, neither of these will work with a vanilla Meraki because you'd also need to update the FIS directory to label the "rootfs" partition.
+(Is there a tool which runs under Linux which can do this?
+If not you will have to use !RedBoot> as above)

 However, instead you can use a kernel with a ramdisk root.

-== Build ramdisk kernel ==

 'make menuconfig', select 'target images', select 'ramdisk'.
-Then 'make'
+Then 'make'.

-== Risk-free test using tftp ==
+=== Risk-free test using tftp ===

 Configure a PC as 192.168.84.9 with a tftp server.